Keep up to date with the latest employment law developments and proposed future changes

-Acts of Parliament are sources of primary legislation in which the key principles of the law are set out.
-Important acts relating to employment law include the Employment Rights Act 1996, the Employment Act 2002, the Equality Act 2010, the Enterprise and Regulatory Reform Act 2013 and more recently the Trade Union Act 2016.
+Acts of Parliament are sources of ‘primary’ legislation in which the key principles of the law are set out.
+Examples of important acts relating to employment law include the Employment Rights Act 1996, the Employment Act 2002, the Equality Act 2010, and the Enterprise and Regulatory Reform Act 2013.

 While the Acts are in their draft form and being considered by Members of Parliament, they are called Bills.

 Consultation before a Bill is presented to Parliament

 Most primary legislation is proposed to Parliament by government ministers in the form of a Bill.
 This is then debated and voted on in Parliament.
 Amendments are often made during this process.
 Once a Bill has been approved by both the House of Commons and the House of Lords, and has received Royal Assent, it becomes law.

 Before a Bill is presented to Parliament, ministers usually put forward their proposals for consultation and contributions are invited from any interested party.
 The Department for Business, Energy and Industrial Strategy (BEIS) is responsible for government policy in a number of areas including employment law and sets out a variety of policy options on its website.
 Sometimes ministers commission a small team of business specialists or experts to investigate an area of employment policy and produce a report which makes recommendations.
 The subsequent consultation process determines whether or not the recommendations will become law.